Evannessa/Journal-To-Canvas-Slideshow/README.md

 (*Note*: A notification appears each time you click a journal image while having this setting turned on in conjunction with the "Window" option for the Display Location setting.
 This is because it uses the same functionality as the "Show Players" button at the top of a journal in image mode.
 I'll have to figure out how to change that if possible.)

 # Changelog

+## **v0.1.4** - 2021-03-19

+**ADDED**

+**Major**:

+* NEW: Bounding Tiles implemented by @Occidio
+* NEW: Display Tiles that along with Bounding Tiles can be added to *any scene*.
+* NEW: Display images via copy-pasting URL feature implemented by @p4535992
+* NEW: Display in Window feature alternative implemented by @DarKDinDoN
+* NEW: Extra settings to accomodate the above new features -- please check the settings menu and reselect your prefered settings.

+**Changes**:

+**Major:**
+* Special "Display Tiles" now created via button in Tile controls menu.
+Flagged by script, so no longer have to be very first tile in scene.
+* **Warning**: Please replace regular tile in pre-made Display Scenes with new Display Tile, else the script will not detect them.

 ## **v0.1.3** - 2021-01-22